prrranay/chatbot-python-project/README.md

 # Chatbot Using AI & ML

-A mini-project report submitted to JNTU Hyderabad in partial fulfillment of the requirements for the award of the degree **Bachelor of Technology** in **Computer Science and Engineering**.
+A mini-project submitted to JNTU Hyderabad in partial fulfillment of the requirements for the award of the degree **Bachelor of Technology** in **Computer Science and Engineering**.

 ## Project Overview